-This is the best pecan pie recipe because the filling is the perfect balance of gooey and crunchy while the pie crust is buttery and flaky.
-I make this pie every year for Thanksgiving!
+Thanksgiving deserves a traditional dessert and this classic pecan pie is just the thing.
+The filling is the perfect balance of gooey and crunchy while the crust is buttery and flaky.
+I make this pie every year and it’s always a hit!

 pecan pie in a ceramic pie dish with pecan halves on top arranged to radiate out